discordjs/guide/guide/command-handling/adding-features.md

 ### A dynamic help command

 If you don't use a framework or command handler for your projects, you'll have a tough time setting up an always up-to-date help command.
 Luckily, that's not the case here.
-Start by creating a new command file inside your `commands` folder and populate it as your normally would.
+Start by creating a new command file inside your `commands` folder and populate it as you normally would.

 ```js
 module.exports = {